josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Really think about what's worked for you in the past, and what hasn't.
 What _kind_ of role best suits you, and in what type of organization?
 Do you like being a small part of a big team, with well-defined roles and success criteria?
 Do you like having lots of autonomy, wearing lots of hats, and forging your own path somewhere smaller and more ambiguous?
 (Or something in-between?)

-What sort of opportunities would you want in your next position?
 How would you like it to be different from your last job, and how would you like it to be the same?

 Would you take less pay for something more fulfilling?